 If your condo isn’t FHA-approved, you can’t buy it with an FHA loan or sell it to a buyer with an FHA loan.
 You may be able to get your complex approved or receive a spot approval for your individual unit.
 However, in both instances, the complex must meet FHA standards.

 This is important to keep in mind when selling or buying a home or condo – especially when you’re a first-time home buyer.
 Connect with one of our Home Loan Experts to help you better understand FHA loans, the FHA approval process and how to navigate the real estate market as a first-time home buyer.

 13 Common First-Time Home Buyer Mistakes

 To help your first home buying experience go as smoothly as possible, here are a few common missteps that first-timers should try to avoid when home shopping.

-The FHA Streamline Refinance Process: How It Works, The Benefits And What Rates To Expect
+A Guide For FHA Streamline Refinance: How It Works And What Rates To Expect